 On vacation there’s no time for these reindeer games!
 Have an opinion, participate in the planning and the decisions that have to made while you’re there.

 Last year, I realized I was doing the lion’s share of travel planning.
-Tom always came with a few things he was interested in and was more discriminating about our accommodations than I was, but I booked and planned everything else.
+He always came with a few things he was interested in and was more discriminating about our accommodations than I was, but I booked and planned everything else.
 So, for my ‘last hurrah’ before starting grad school (Morocco –> Spain –> Italy –> Croatia), he wanted to join me on the Barcelona leg.
 I

 told asked definitely told him that it was up to him to plan everything… and it was incredible!
 He put in a lot of effort — we ate at some of Barcelona’s best tapas restaurants and visited places that both of us were interested in.
 It was a breath of fresh air for me since I didn’t feel like I had to keep two people entertained the whole time and it gave me a chance to see what his idea of ‘travel’ is.

 It’s okay if disagreements happen — I’m actually of the opinion that they totally should!
 It means you’re expressing your needs and wants, establishing and reinforcing your boundaries, and/or getting involved in making decisions.

 My partner and I are passionate people with strong opinions.
 We argue all the time.